Docs/Zombie Resources

 6. 6For resources without IaC protection, approve and execute the action.

-7. 7The action produces an audit log entry confirming who deleted what and when.
+7. 7The action produces an audit log entry and feeds the savings receipt verification pipeline.

 Before deleting: the safety checklist